Paarl Mountain was declared a National Monument in October 1963 and a Nature Reserve in 1977.

 Definitely add this to your list of things to do in the Cape Winelands.

-After our morning at the mountain, we went to Bertus Basson at Spice Route for a delectable 3 course lunch.
+After a morning at the mountain, I went to Bertus Basson at Spice Route for a delectable 3 course lunch.

 6 Jan Phillips Mountain Drive